dayitachaudhuri/movie-recommendation-engine-streamlit/README.md

 The application will now be running on your [localhost.](http://localhost:8501/)

-OR YOU CAN DIRECTLY ACCESS TEH APPLICATION HOSTED ON HEROKU https://recommender-engine-streamlit.herokuapp.com/
+OR YOU CAN DIRECTLY ACCESS THE APPLICATION HOSTED ON HEROKU https://recommender-engine-streamlit.herokuapp.com/

 ## RECOMMENDATION ENGINE: